 It is no easy feat getting our heads around Bey’s many and various word-crashes.
 Still, if one perseveres, eventually it becomes easy enough to see that he means to describe a situation where “the pleasures of ‘isolated ego’ begin to pull as ‘self’ gradually reducing us to ‘a comm-terminal’ – a funnel that channels our inclines toward commodity-fetishes.”

 Once we grasp ‘comm-terminal’ to mean something similar to a conduit of sorts, it becomes clear that Bey is determination to open the way for us to comprehend the complexities of the isolate ‘ego’ and how it effects our natural ability to ‘rationalise’.
 Bey’s points out that ‘natural rationality’ can only function within the frame and balance of associations that are larger than ourselves.
-In essence, Bey claims that ‘ungrounded’ ego that is walled off from the refinement of fellowship with others, soon becomes disorientated and disturbed.
-Disassociated from interaction along with placement and purpose that is naturally rendered and transferred by larger circles of association, ultimately ‘the isolated self’ suffers hellish insecurity that causes him or her to seek relief from anxiety in any form – be it self-destructive, or even deadly.
+In essence, Bey claims that ‘ungrounded’ ego that is walled-off from the refinement of fellowship with others, soon becomes disorientated and disturbed.
+Disassociated from interaction, along with placement and purpose that is naturally rendered and transferred by larger circles of association, ultimately results in ‘the isolated self’ suffering hellish insecurity that causes him or her to seek relief from anxiety in any form – be it self-destructive, or even deadly.